Expressive. Raw. Improvised.

 This is how we recorded it

 Recorded at The Nave, one of the North of England’s finest recording studios; a converted church with the most beautiful sounding live room.
-Engineer Alex Greaves used an impeccable set of classic microphones and vintage outboard to tailor the perfect sound for the violin.
+Engineer Tom Orrell and Andy Hawkins used an impeccable set of classic microphones and vintage outboard to tailor the perfect sound for the viola.

-With a single Neumann U87 at the heart of the mix, a stereo pair of Neumann KM184s and then two pairs of Coles 4038s, we collected a really wide range of perspectives for you to mix exactly the sound you need.
+We used a combination of a single Brauner VMA valve mic and a Neumann U87 at the heart of the mix, providing a really warm, full and very detailed sound.
+A stereo pair of Neumann KM184s captured a close stereo overhead perspective.
+A pair of Oktava MK-012s adds more depth to the room, and a second pair do a perfect job of capturing the natural reverb tail of the studio.
+We collected this really wide range of perspectives for you to mix exactly the sound you need.

-Everything was recorded through through API 512 preamps, an AMEK Rembrandt desk and captured at 96kHz using world-class Apogee AD16X analogue to digital convertors.
+Everything was recorded through through Neve and API preamps, an AMEK Rembrandt desk and captured at 96kHz using world-class Apogee AD16X analogue to digital convertors.

 For either a soundtrack that is fragile and filled with sorrow or a tale of anger and frenzy.
 We think this will sound great on personal and emotional stories about people and the human condition.